zhengxiandeng/learngit/readme.txt

-fit is a version control system. git is free sofeware.
+git is a distributed version control system. git is free sofeware distributed under the GPL.